Melbridge Dock

 Nottingham Canal Museum

-On the layout a Wills kit has been pressed into service as a yard crane, but here is the prototype at Nottingham.
+Originally we pressed a Wills kit into service as a yard crane based on this prototype at Nottingham.
 These cranes were a standard item and could be seen at many locations.
+Warehouse cranes varied enormously from the simple beams used on our brick warehouse through angular swing out numbers to the ornate cast iron versions sold by people like Langley Models.